tc39/notes/es8/2017-11/nov-30.md

 DE: One final point - Brian announced he will no longer be editor after 2018.
 We're currently looking for a new editor for ES2019.
 He says it takes around 20 hours a week every week.

-ARE: I had a question on Tuesday night: how much unpaid time do you put into this and how much do you expect to?
+AKI: I had a question on Tuesday night: how much unpaid time do you put into this and how much do you expect to?
 Fingers crossed this was 0.

 YK: For me that is definitely not true.